-Sweden has a long tradition in the development of vacuum science, including the turbo molecular pumps developed by Prof. Manne Siegbahn for X-ray spectrometers in Uppsala starting in the 1920's and for accelerators in Stockholm the 1940's.
+Sweden has a long tradition of developments in vacuum science and technology, including the turbo molecular pumps developed by Prof. Manne Siegbahn for X-ray spectrometers in Uppsala starting in the 1920's and for accelerators in Stockholm the 1940's.
 When IUVSTA was founded there was no formal Swedish vacuum society.
 There were, however, several research groups that had a need for new developments in the vacuum field.
 There was a demand for cleaner vacuum systems and lower pressure for surface science using ESCA spectrometers.

 It is therefore not surprising that Sweden was one of the ten founding members of IUVSTA.
 Prof. Gösta Brogren from Chalmers University, Gothenburg, was present at the founding meeting and he was the Swedish councillor for the triennium 1962-65.
 It was, however, not until 1973 that the Swedish Vacuum Society was formally founded.
 An Interim Committee had been formed on January 21, 1972.
-The chairman of that committee was Prof. Stig Hagström and the secretary was Hans Ottosson, both of the University of Linköping.
-Contacts were made with Scandinavian colleagues, in an attempt to form a Scandinavian Vacuum Society.
+The chairman of that committee was Prof. Stig Hagström and the secretary was Hans Ottosson, both from Linköping University.
+Contacts were made with Scandinavian colleagues in an attempt to form a Scandinavian Vacuum Society.
 However these attempts were not successful.
 One of the activities of the Interim Committee was to start publishing a news bulletin, "Vakuum Nytt", the first issue of which was published on February 10, 1972.
-This publication is still actively used as an information medium in the Swedish Vacuum Society, with No. 69 being published in December 2000.
+The last issue of this publication was No. 72 published in June 2006.
 The Interim Committee called a Charter Meeting on June 14, 1973, and on this date the Swedish Vacuum Society was formed.
 The first Board of Directors (BoD) was: Gunnar Schön (President), Roland Jacobsson (Vice president and secretary), Lars Yström (Treasurer) and Alex Albrecht.

 Contact with IUVSTA had been established previously on January 25, 1973 at an Executive Council Meeting in London and a formal application for membership was submitted to the 22nd Executive Council Meeting in Madrid on September 27, 1973.
 Membership was granted by the IUVSTA General Meeting on March 26, 1974 in Kyoto, Japan.

-The current membership of the Swedish Vacuum Society is approximately 300, plus 20 supporting company members.
+The current membership of the Swedish Vacuum Society is approximately 170 and 5 supporting companies.
 One member of the BoD is appointed by the supporting companies.
-In the beginning of the 1990's the terms for presidents were changed to two one- year terms as president-elect and president.
-A position as past president was also created.
-The editor of the news bulletin and the vacuum course director are coopted to the BoD if they are not already members in another capacity.
+The editor of the news bulletin and the vacuum course director are coopted to the Board of Directors if they are not already members in another capacity.